-Our future success depends heavily upon the continuing services of the members of our senior management team and other key personnel, in particular Mr. Yinan Hu, our chairman and chief executive officer, Mr. Qiuping Lai, our president, Mr. Peng Ge, our chief financial officer, Mr. Feng Jin, our chief operating officer and chief information officer, Mr. Chunlin Wang, the head of our property and casualty business unit, and Mr. Chengbin Li, the head of our life insurance business unit.
+Our future success depends heavily upon the continuing services of the members of our senior management team and other key personnel, in particular, Mr. Chunlin Wang, our chief executive officer, Mr. Qiuping Lai, our president, and Mr. Peng Ge, our chief financial officer.
 If one or more of our senior executives or other key personnel, are unable or unwilling to continue in their present positions, we may not be able to replace them easily, or at all.
 As such, our business may be disrupted and our financial condition and results of operations may be materially and adversely affected.
 Competition for senior management and key personnel is intense, the pool of qualified candidates is very limited, and we may not be able to retain the services of our senior executives or key personnel, or attract and retain high-quality senior executives or key personnel in the future.
 As is customary in the PRC, we do not have insurance coverage for the loss of our senior management team or other key personnel.

-In addition, if any member of our senior management team or any of our other key personnel joins a competitor or forms a competing company, we may lose customers, sensitive trade information and key professionals and staff members.
+In addition, if any member of our senior management team or any of our other key personnel joins a competitor or forms a competing company, we may lose customers, sensitive trade information, key professionals and staff members.
 Each of our executive officers and key employees has entered into an employment agreement with us which contains confidentiality and non-competition provisions.
 These agreements generally have an initial term of three years, and are automatically extended for successive one-year terms unless terminated earlier pursuant to the terms of the agreement.
-See "Item 6.A.
-Directors, Senior Management and Employees-Directors and Senior Management-Employment Agreements" for a more detailed description of the key terms of these employment agreements.
+See "Item 6.
+Directors, Senior Management and Employees-A. Directors and Senior Management-Employment Agreements" for a more detailed description of the key terms of these employment agreements.
 If any disputes arise between any of our senior executives or key personnel and us, we cannot assure you of the extent to which any of these agreements may be enforced.

-Sales agent and employee misconduct is difficult to detect and deter and could harm our reputation or lead to regulatory sanctions or litigation costs.
+Salesperson and employee misconduct is difficult to detect and deter and could harm our reputation or lead to regulatory sanctions or litigation costs.

-Sales agent and employee misconduct could result in violations of law by us, regulatory sanctions, litigation or serious reputational or financial harm.
+Salesperson and employee misconduct could result in violations of law by us, regulatory sanctions, litigation or serious reputational or financial harm.
 Misconduct could include:

-- making misrepresentation when marketing or selling insurance products to customers; - hindering insurance applicants from making full and accurate mandatory disclosures or inducing applicants into make misrepresentations; - hiding or falsifying material information in relation to the insurance contracts; - fabricating or altering insurance contracts without authorization from relevant parties, selling false policies, or providing false documents on behalf of the applicants; - falsifying insurance agency business or fraudulently returning insurance policies to obtain commissions; - colluding with applicants, insured, or beneficiaries to obtain insurance benefits; - engaging in false claims; or - · otherwise not complying with laws and regulations or our control policies or procedures.
+- making misrepresentations when marketing or selling insurance products to customers; - hindering insurance applicants from making full and accurate mandatory disclosures or inducing applicants to make misrepresentations; - hiding or falsifying material information in relation to insurance contracts; - fabricating or altering insurance contracts without authorization from relevant parties, selling false policies, or providing false documents on behalf of the applicants; - falsifying insurance agency business or fraudulently returning insurance policies to obtain commissions; - colluding with applicants, insureds, or beneficiaries to obtain insurance benefits; - engaging in false claims; or - otherwise not complying with laws and regulations or our control policies or procedures.

-We cannot always deter sales agent or employee misconduct, and the precautions we take to prevent and detect these activities may not be effective in all cases.
-We cannot assure you, therefore, that sales agent or employee misconduct will not lead to a material adverse effect on our business, results of operations or financial condition.
+We cannot always deter salesperson or employee misconduct, and the precautions we take to prevent and detect these activities may not be effective in all cases.
+We cannot assure you, therefore, that salesperson or employee misconduct will not lead to a material adverse effect on our business, results of operations or financial condition.